 A business name generator is an app that takes information about your company, or the ideas you have for a name, and provides ideas for you to either use, or to be inspired by.
 The more advanced ones will even check if it’s got a free domain name, and for which domains to reduce the time you take to make your decision.
 Some even check social media, which will save you even more time!

 There are also some unusual ones out there, to help you break out of a rut.
 We’ve lined up a selection to help you find the one for you.

 Lean Domain Search

 Lean Domain Search focus on .com Domain Names – you enter a term to search based on, and it provides variations on that term.
 You can order the results by popularity, alphabetically or by length, and even filter for those that start or end with the term/word you gave.
 When you click on a term to proceed, you’ll be told if the Twitter handle is available (or if it’s too long), register the Twitter account, and/or sign up for a WordPress or BlueHost site account using that domain (it’s an affiliate link, so they earn some money from your sign ups).

 Shopify’s business name generator is available on their website, one of their business tools.
 After you enter one or more words to form the seed of the name, Shopify will return a list of suggestions based on the search term.
 It’s simple and rudimentary, but if you’re going to be using Shopify to host your webstore, then it’s perfect.
 A single click can register the name of your new store on Shopify, so you can start to build it.

 Alternatively, the results include a link to go to Shopify’s Exchange Marketplace, where you can buy and assume control of an existing Shopify store – You might then look to rebrand that later, while retaining an existing core set of customers.
-Not for everyone, but a good start for Shopify sellers.
+It isn’t for everyone, but can be a good start for Shopify sellers.